Getting Started with AI Coding Tools: A Student's Guide

 • Boilerplate code

-• Explaining what code does
+• Explaining what existing code does

-• Converting between languages
+• Converting between programming languages

 • Suggesting completions

-They're weaker at:
+They're meaningfully weaker at:

 • Novel architecture decisions